 Check the Thread Count

 Freshome recommends checking the thread count on any type of bedding before you make your final purchase.
 A basic, inexpensive fabric may offer a thread count of 80.
 A low thread count will not lead to comfortable and luxurious nights of sleep.
 High-end fabrics will offer thread counts up to 500 (any higher and you'll get a very thick fabric).
 Another way to test the quality of the sheets you are purchasing is to hold them up to the light.
-If you can see the light through the sheets, chances are they've been created with a low thread count, and you should consider paying a bit more for higher quality.
+If you can see the light through the sheets, chances are they've been created with a low thread count, and you should consider paying a bit more for higher quality bed sheets.

 Understand Fill Power

-Fill power is a measurement used in down products, including down comforters.
+Fill power is a measurement used in down products, including comforters.
 According to HGTV, a buyer purchasing a down comforter should understand what fill power is before they make their final purchase.
 Fill power is measured by sitting a calibrated weight on one ounce of down.
 Where the weight rests after one minute determines the fill power.
 The higher the fill power, the better the ability to retain warmth.
 See our video to learn more!

 Know the Facts About Dye